 When you’re sick with something like a cold, flu or sinus infection

 “Since the eustachian tubes empty into the back of the nose, anything that causes swelling in this area can cause swelling around the opening of the eustachian tubes,” Adams said.
-“When this swelling occurs, it blocks off the opening of the eustachian tubes so you can start to develop pressure behind the ear drum and in some cases, fluid buildup as well.”
+“When this swelling occurs, it blocks off the opening of the eustachian tubes so you can start to develop pressure behind the ear drum and in some cases, a buildup of fluid in the ear.”

-In addition, these illnesses can also cause a stuffy nose, postnasal drip, cough, headache and a host of other symptoms.
+In addition, these illnesses can also cause common symptoms like a stuffy nose, sore throat, postnasal drip, cough, headache and a host of other symptoms.

 How to relieve ear pressure when you have a cold or sinus congestion:

 Home remedies: Sometimes simply chewing gum can help as this can force the eustachian tubes to open as you’re chewing and swallowing.
 To ease discomfort, you can try breathing in steam in the shower or with a humidifier or rinsing your nasal passages with saline.

 OTC medications: Over-the-counter meds like Sudafed or a nasal decongestant nasal spray like Afrin may help decrease the swelling in the sinuses.
 However, talk to your health care provider before taking these medications.

 “If you have high blood pressure you should always check with your provider to see if it is OK to take Sudafed as it can cause increases in your blood pressure,” Adams said.
 “Afrin should never be used for more than three days in a row because your nose can become dependent on it to stay decongested.”